waelmas/covid-bot/README.md

 # Instructions

-Copy the code in "covid-embedded.hmtl" and paste it right before the end of the body of your websites' HTML (before the </body> tag)
+Copy the code in "covid-embedded.hmtl" and paste it right before the end of the body of your websites' HTML (before the < / body> tag)

 That's it!
 Now your users can benefit from covid-bot.com